gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-westerlund-tsvwg-sctp-dtls-chunk.md

 ## Downgrade Attacks {#Downgrade-Attacks}

-The DTLS chunk provides a mechanism for preventing downgrade attacks that detects downgrading attempts between protection engines and terminates the association.
-The chosen protection engine is the same as if the peers had been communicating in the absence of an attacker.
+The pvalid chunk provides a mechanism for preventing downgrade attacks that detects downgrading attempts between protection solutions and terminates the association.
+The chosen protection solution is the same as if the peers had been communicating in the absence of an attacker.

-The protection engine initial handshake is verified before the DTLS Chunk is considered protected, thus no user data are sent before validation.
+The initial handshake is verified before the
+DTLS Chunk is considered protected, thus no user data are sent before validation.

-The downgrade protection is only as strong as the weakest of the supported protection engines as an active attacker can trick the endpoints to negotiate the weakest protection engine and then modify the weakly protected DTLS chunks to deceive the endpoints that the negotiation of the protection engines is validated.
+The downgrade protection is only as strong as the weakest of the supported protection solutions as an active attacker can trick the endpoints to negotiate the weakest protection solution and then modify the weakly protected pvalid chunks to deceive the endpoints that the negotiation of the protection engines is validated.
 This is similar to the downgrade protection in TLS 1.3 specified in Section 4.1.3. of {{RFC8446}} where downgrade protection is not provided when TLS 1.2 with static RSA is used.
-It is RECOMMENDED to only support a limited set of strongly profiled protection engines.
+It is RECOMMENDED to only support a limited set of strongly profiled protection solutions.

 # Acknowledgments